 The Public Scholarship Program was created in collaboration with the APSA Presidential Task Force for New Partnerships, and thanks to generous support from the Ivywood Foundation.

 In the 2019 fellowship period, fellows wrote public-facing summaries of new APSR articles.
 You can read all of our fellows’ posts here.

-Timing: Fellows participate in a 6-12-month fellowship beginning with a two-day public scholarship workshop at APSA headquarters in Washington, DC
+Timing: Fellows participate in a 12-month fellowship beginning with a two-day workshop at APSA headquarters in Washington, DC

-Support: Fellows will receive a $1,000 stipend to support their work, as well as complementary travel, food, and lodging for the orientation workshop and APSA Annual Meeting, and access to the ACES Certificate in Editing Course.
+Support: Fellows will receive a stipend to support their work, as well as complementary travel, food, and lodging for the orientation workshop and APSA Annual Meeting.

-We welcome doctoral students in political science who have completed their first year of graduate work by September 2018 (e.g. second year students and beyond).
+We welcome doctoral students in political science who have completed their first year of graduate work by the beginning of the fellowship period.
 Among the criteria for selection are applicant’s interests and investment in public scholarship, as well as ability to write for a general audience.
 Anyone with interest in public scholarship is encouraged to apply, whether or not that interest is explicit in their existing work.